-Looking for a daily kids routine that teaches good habits and saves your sanity at the same time?
+Looking for a free daily kids routine that teaches good habits and saves your sanity?
 You’re in the right place!
-This simple 3 step process has been a HUGE help in our home.
-My kids now…
+This simple 3 step process (and free printables) have been a HUGE help in our home.

-- consistently do chores – without nagging, fighting, or lots of discussion
+- consistently do chores – without nagging, fighting, or discussion

 - no longer have to be coerced into the bathroom to brush their teeth